 The other gods and goddesses were horrified by what Tezcatlipoca and Quetzalcoatl had done to Cipactli, so they insisted that all life on Earth would spring from Cipactli’s body, including the rivers, flowers, grasses, and mountains.

-Chinese Alligator Meanings
+Chinese Alligator Symbolism

 When Marco Polo traveled in China in the late 13th century, he described an alligator-like animals as a dragon who didn’t fly.
-Indeed, the Chinese told stories of a mythical creature named Jiaolong who was shaped like a dragon, but live in the water.
+Indeed, the Chinese told stories of a mythical creature named Jiaolong who was shaped like a dragon, but lived in the water.
 For these reasons, many historians believe that dragons were inspired by real-life alligators.

 Besides the Americas, China is the only other place on Earth where alligators are native.
 The Chinese alligator, who lives in the Yangtze River valley, is extremely endangered, with only a few dozen left in the wild.
 The Chinese alligator is also more docile than their counterparts in the Americas.
 Thus, historians surmise that this is why the Chinese view dragons as positive symbols of good fortune rather than something to be feared as they are in western folklore.